VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 Values in the default config can be built into the agent or come from the packaged configuration file.
 The subscribe method tells our agent which function to call whenever there is a new or updated config file.
-For more information on using the configuration store see :doc:`Agent Configuration Store <Agent-Configuration-Store>`
+For more information on using the configuration store see :doc:`Agent Configuration Store <Agent-Configuration-Store>`.

-`_create_subscriptions` (covered in the next section) will use the value in self.setting2 to create a new subscription.
+`_create_subscriptions` (covered in the next section) will use the value in `self.setting2` to create a new subscription.

 Setting up a Subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Agent creates a subscription using the value of self.setting2 in the method `_create_subscription`.
-The messages for this subscription hare handeled with the `_handle_publish` method:
+The Agent creates a subscription using the value of `self.setting2` in the method `_create_subscription`.
+The messages for this subscription are handled with the `_handle_publish` method:

 ::